-- The proposed development of the site would see a change in the risk classification from less vulnerable to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is wholly located within Flood Zone 1 and is therefore at low risk of flooding from rivers.
+- The proposed development of the site would see a change in the risk classification from less vulnerable to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is located wholly within Flood Zone 1 indicating it is at low risk of flooding from rivers. - Were development of this site to proceed, given the proximity of this site to neighbouring site S03483 it would be prudent to formulate a strategy to develop these sites in tandem and for consultation between each developer to take place to ensure a joined-up approach for sustainable development is in place.